-Periodically review the remuneration policy applied to directors and senior executives, including the systems of payment with d) Ensure that any conflicts of interest that may arise do not jeopardise the independence of the external counselling provide the committee g provided to e) Check the in the annual r the differen nt corporate docume nts, including Complies [ X [] Partial compliance [ ] Explanation [ ] 51. hould consult the chairn ive directors and senior ecutive of th e company, especial ly on Complies [ X [] Partial compliance [ ] Explanation [ ] erating Officer (COO), the Co re not actually considered "to Board and the heads of the principal bu isiness 52. board ent with the rocedure of the supervisose applicable to the cor a) The membe rs should be e exclusively non-execut ive direct ors, the majority indepe endent direct tors. b) They should be chaired by independent directo rs. c) The board should appoint the members of these committees on account of the expertise, skills and experience of the directors and the duties of each committee, and discuss their proposals and reports; and the committees should report on their activities at the first board meeting following their meetings, answering for the work done. d) The committees should be able to obtain external counselling whenever they may consider it necessary to perform their duties. e) Minutes should be issued of their meetings and made available to all directors.
+Periodically review the remuneration policy applied to directors and senior executives, including the systems of payment with d) Ensure that any conflicts of interest that may arise do not jeopardise the independence of the external counselling provided the committee g provided to e) on the remuneration of or rectors' remuneration directors and senior executives ir the differen nt corporate docume nts, including Complies [ X [] Partial compliance [ ] Explanation [ ] 51. hould consult the chairn ive directors and senior ecutive of th e company, especial ly on Complies [ X [] Partial compliance [ ] Explanation [ ] erating Officer (COO), the Co re not actually considered "to Board and the heads of the principal bu isiness 52. board ent with the rocedure of the supervisose applicable to the cor a) The membe rs should be e exclusively non-execut ive direct ors, the majority indepe endent direct tors. b) They should be chaired by independent directo rs. c) The board should appoint the members of these committees on account of the expertise, skills and experience of the directors and the duties of each committee, and discuss their proposals and reports; and the committees should report on their activities at the first board meeting following their meetings, answering for the work done. d) The committees should be able to obtain external counselling whenever they may consider it necessary to perform their duties. e) Minutes should be issued of their meetings and made available to all directors.
 Complies [ ] Partial compliance [ ] Explanation [ ] No ot applicable [ X ] 53. the int audit of hoc co made of ernal codes o committee, th mmittee that f conduct, so the nomination the board of the of non-exe with the company's envious of the company's envious of the committee, a commit may decide to set up, executive directors, most of the company of the company's envious of the company of t e or distri tee specia ercising it ibuted among several co alising in sustainability on s powers of self-organis ommittees of or corporate sation.
 And th f the board, which m social responsibility, hat committee shoul ay be the or any ad d be Complies [ X (] Partial compliance [ ] Explanation [ ] 54.
-The mi inimum dutie s mentione d in the preceding recon nmendati on are: a) Oversight of compliance with the company's corporate governance rules and internal codes of conduct, ensuring that the corporate culture is aligned with its mission and values.
+The mi inimum dutie s mentione d in the preceding recon nmendati on are: a) e with the company's co - overnance rules and int ernal codes o of conduct, ensuring that the also of how the company communicates and relates with small and medium-sized shareholders.

-See that the remuneration policy established by the company is observed also of how the company communicates and relates with small and medium-sized shareholders.
+See that the remuneration policy established by the company is observed a)